Senior Editor & Marketing

 Since RoadRUNNER’s inception, I’ve been actively involved with the magazine.
 As with any family business, my fingers touch virtually every area.
 Beside the “boring” office work, I test motorcycles and products, help guide organized tours overseas, and explore the backroads of America for tour articles.

 I earned a degree in Marketing from UNCG, but the best way to see the world is on a motorcycle!

-As for my best motorcycle road, I’d say it depends on which bike I’m riding.
-And as for my preference in bikes, I definitely like adventure bikes because of the up-right seating position and the versatility.
+As for my favorite road, I’d say it depends on which bike I’m riding.
+And as for my preference in bikes, I prefer adventure bikes because of the up-right seating position and the versatility.
 The Austrian-made KTM is my personal favorite, of course.
 But as long as a motorcycle gets me around safely and comfortably, I’m not too picky.

 Currently I own a 2007 KTM 250 XCF, 1997 Triumph Tiger, and 1978 Triumph Bonneville 750.